Bira/octopus-carnival/_drafts/wir-mm3-4e-imix-part-02.md

 Flameborn pair well with skirmishers that possess sneak-attack-like abilities.
 They can also grant fire resistance to their front-line without having to stand right behind it.

+## Conflagration Orb

+This is not a cultist, but rather something they might summon with high-level rituals.
+Conflagration Orbs are avatars of Imix, and look like miniature suns.
+They contain a fragment of Imix's power and are loyal only to him.
+They'll work alongside the cultists that summon them, because the cult's goals usually coincide with the primordial's, but they are totally unconcerned with the safety of the cultists and will happily include them in their area attacks if it means hitting the PCs as well.

+It's interesting that the book uses the word avatar here.
+It appears to be a primordial-specific term, since the equivalent entity for a god or demon lord is called an "Aspect".
+Then again it could also be just an editorial oversight.

+Anyway, Conflagration Orbs are Level 20 Artillery with 143 HP.
+They can roll around at speed 6, but prefer to use their flight speed of 8 (hover) instead.
+They're immune to disease and have Resist 20 Fire.
+Its basic melee attack is named **Rolling Frame**, and consists of bumping into people.
+The attack allows the orb to shift 1 square as an effect, targets Reflex, and deals immediate and ongoing fire damage.
+Its ranged **Scorching Bolts** have much the same effects but are stronger, and the orb can fire two of them against different targets in a single action.

+The orb complements this with occasional **Fire Tempests** (recharge 5+) which allow them to make three area attacks that deal fire damage and increase any ongoing fire damage the targets are suffering by 5.
+The three areas can't have any squares in common.

+If the orb is surrounded it can release **Waves of Flame** to get some space.
+This deals fire damage in a Close Burst 3, and pushes any targets it hits 3 squares.
+It also creates a zone that lasts for a turn, partially obscures the orb, and deals 10 fire damage to enemies caught inside.

+Scorching Bolt and Fire Tempest are very strong powers, because they're multi-attacks that each do the full expected damage amount for a monster of this level.
+The orb can't target the same enemy multiple times, but it's still very good at spreading the hurt around.

+## Chosen of Imix

+The Chosen are the highest ranking priests in the cult.
+Each of them is in charge of a major temple and commands a sizable force of mortal followers, mercenaries, and elemental servants.
+They commune directly with Imix and transmit his orders to the other members of the court.

+Chosen rarely leave their temple's inner sanctum, as this is where their power is greatest.
+The book recommends making these sanctums into Fonts of Power, a special terrain type described in the DMG that enhances the damage of attacks that have a matching elemental keyword (fire, in this case).
+Since the Chosen is an epic tier enemy, they'll be fighting in terrain that gives their fire attacks a whopping +15 bonus damage!
+PCs planning to attack a temple of Imix would do well to figure out a way to engage the Chosen outsid this sanctum.

+Chosen are Level 22 Controllers with the Leader keyword.
+They have a stronger version of the Flameborn's Fire Within aura, granting 10 fire resistance to all allies within 5 squares.
+Their basic melee attack is a **dagger** that damages targets and makes them vulnerable 10 to fire for a turn.
+Pretty much ever other attack they know  has the Fire keyword, so they're going to benefit from this vulnerability _and_ from that Font of Power bonus damage.

+Their basic ranged attack is a **Fire Orb** that deals fire damage to the target, and 5 damage to each enemy adjacent to the target.
+Before they resort to that, though, they'll fill the map with **Servants of Elemental Fire**.
+This power is a standard action that summons a "fire grue" to a space within 10 squares of the Chosen.
+Fire grues are minions with the same defenses as the Chosen.
+They can't make attacks, but each enemy that starts their turn adjacent to one or more grues takes 10 fire damage (subject to those situational bonuses I mentioned earlier).
+The Chosen can spend a minor action to move all grues on the map up to 6 squares.
+They can have up to four grues summoned, or six when they're bloodied.

+Once per encounter they can use **Fire's Fury** to detonate a fire grue, attacking a Close Burst 1 around it.
+The explosion deals fire damage and dazes (save ends) on a hit.